netmeld/netmeld/datastore/README.md

 `--device-id` option on the command line.
-While some tools are able to (and will) automatically extract, potentially multiple, device-id(s) from a device configuration file, this has proven to be more confusing to analysts and adds uncessesary complexity to tracking pedigree.
+While some tools are able to (and will) automatically extract, potentially multiple, device-id(s) from a device configuration file, this has proven to be more confusing to analysts and adds unnecessary complexity to tracking pedigree.
 So tools default to the provided `--device-id` and append the extracted portion to the provided when appropriate (e.g., virtual router config data).